In GBG eZine August 2011 issue we prepared a Photoshop tutorial called

-4. Now, hit F5 to get the Photoshop bruses window and select “Replace brushes” from the drop down menu.
+4. Hit F5 to get the Photoshop bruses window and select “Replace brushes” from the drop down menu.
 We are going to load the brushes we need for our wedding invitation.

 5. Select the brushes of your choice, in this example I used Circled Hearts PREMIUM Photoshop brushes set

-6. Now, we need to load another set for our wedding invitation.
+6. We need to load another set for our wedding invitation.
 So, again, from the Photoshop brushes menu select “Load Brushes” option.

 7. Second set I used in this example is Hearts (grunge) Photoshop brushes PREMIUM set

 8. Now it’s time to play a bit.
-Select Circled Hearts Photoshop brushes and change “Shape Dynamics” as shown on the image above.
+Select Circled Hearts Photoshop brushes from Valentine’s Hearts Clip Art and change “Shape Dynamics” as shown on the image above.

 9. Now adjust the “Scattering” as we did in the image above, or adjust it to your taste.